1. Business Concepts

-The Black Box Model - Definition & Meaning
+Black Box Model

-What is The Black Box Model?
+What is Black Box Model?

 The buyer’s characteristics could be personal, social, cultural and psychological.
-These are internal to the buyer and the marketer cannot hope to bring much change into this
+These are internal to the buyer and the marketer cannot hope to bring much change into this.

 The buyer’s decision making process consists of the following steps:

-o Problem recognition: The consumer identifies the need for a product
+a.
+Problem recognition: The consumer identifies the need for a product

-o Evaluation of alternatives: The set of all phones are then compared upon certain parameters that the user will desire in his product.
+c.
+Evaluation of alternatives: The set of all phones are then compared upon certain parameters that the user will desire in his product.
 For example the user might compare phones on style, design, features, aesthetics etc.

-o Purchase decision: Based on the above parameters, the user ranks the products and then buys the one which fit all criteria
+d.
+Purchase decision: Based on the above parameters, the user ranks the products and then buys the one which fit all criteria

 The black box model considers the buyer's response as a result of a conscious and well-informed decision making process in which he is not impulsive.

-This article has been researched & authored by the Business Concepts Team.
+This article has been researched & authored by the Business Concepts Team which comprises of MBA students, management professionals, and industry experts.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse the definition and meaning of more similar terms.
 The Management Dictionary covers over 1800 business concepts from 5 categories.